docsom/web-app-project/README.md

 ### 2. Movies
 1. GET
 A GET request is supposed to get the list of movies rated whose average ratings are greater than or equal to the given rating in JSON format.
+It takes about **5 minutes** in our local machine.
+Please wait for getting the output.
 Examples of curl command for GET requests are as follows:
 - curl -X GET http://localhost:8080/ratings/4
 The expected output of it will be